ontio/ontology/docs/specifications/cli_user_guide.md

 Recommended bookkeeping node startup parameters:

 ```
-./Ontology --enbale-consensus --disable-rpc --disable-event-log
+./Ontology --enable-consensus --disable-rpc --disable-event-log
 ```
-    - `enbale-consensus` is use to start the consensus
+    - `enbale-consensus` is used to start the consensus
     - `disable-rpc` is to close the rpc services for the safe concerns.
     - `disable-event-log` is to disable the event log for high performance.
 If the node does not use the default genesis block configuration file and wallet account, the node can specify them with the --config, --wallet, --account parameters.